Methods of free probability: 12a. Cumulants

-As a first observation, just by looking at the upper and lower faces of the cube, and how they are connected, we conclude that there should be a bijection between classical and free probability, having something to do with crossing and noncrossing partitions.
-And this is indeed the case, with this being known since the paper of Bercovici-Pata \cite{bpa}, who discovered this bijection.
-Explaining all this will be our next task.
+All this is very nice, and potentially fruitful.
+In what follows we will be mainly interested in what happens on the vertical, classical vs. free.
+And here, just by looking at the upper and lower faces of the cube, and how they are connected, we conclude that there should be a bijection between classical and free probability, having something to do with crossing and noncrossing partitions.
+Thus, we are led to:

-We will first need to do some further combinatorics, in relation with cumulants, following Rota in the classical case, and Speicher in the free case.
-Let us start with the classical case.
-We have here the following well-known definition:
+\begin{question} What is the exact bijection between classical and free limiting laws, which connects the upper and lower faces of the standard cube? \end{question}

+This is certainly a very interesting and fundamental question, and fortunately, there is a simple answer to it, known since the paper of Bercovici-Pata \cite{bpa}, who first axiomatized this bijection.
+Explaining all this, Bercovici-Pata bijection, will be our next task.

+Getting to work now, what we have in Theorem 12.1 is of rather advanced nature, regarding some special measures.
+In order to explain the Bercovici-Pata bijection, which basically deals with arbitrary probability measures, it is better to forget Theorem 12.1, and go back to the basics.
+And talking basics now, probability and combinatorics at large, of quite general type, we have here the following key definition, due to Rota:

-\begin{definition} Associated to any real probability measure $\mu=\mu_f$ is the following modification of the logarithm of the Fourier transform $F_\mu(\xi)=\mathbb E(e^{i\xi f})$,
+\begin{definition} Associated to any real probability measure $\mu=\mu_f$ is the following modification of the logarithm of the Fourier transform $F_\mu(\xi)=E(e^{i\xi f})$,

 called cumulant-generating function.
 The Taylor coefficients $k_n(\mu)$ of this series, given by

 are called cumulants of the measure $\mu$.
 We also use the notations $k_f,K_f$ for these cumulants and their generating series, where $f$ is a variable following the law $\mu$. \end{definition}